-You cannot afford to live without joy.
+There is no such thing as a joyless Christian.
 The culture of heaven is established in celebration.
 Scripture contains various commands for us to rejoice.
 Giving thanks is good for the soul.
 It creates an inner territory that isn’t easily affected by external circumstances.

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.” ~1 Thessalonians 5:16-18

-The perspective that we develop through our rejoicing is our best aid to faith.
-It’s the joyless areas of our lives that must be submitted to fierce examination.
-Return to joy with the utmost urgency.
-Reclaim your inner being as a place of rejoicing.
-Joy is something that is unaffected by circumstances.
-It is an orientation of the heart.
+The perspective we develop through rejoicing is our best aid to faith.
+It is the joyless areas of our lives that must be submitted to fierce examination.
+Believers everywhere need to return to joy with utmost urgency.
+Divine joy is unaffected by temporal circumstances when it becomes an orientation of the heart.
 Joy is a place of contentment, confidence, and everlasting hope.

-If joy is the atmosphere of heaven then the environment that we reproduce must reflect that.
-If we really want to learn to reflect the culture of heaven then thanksgiving, gratitude, rejoicing, and celebration is part of the deal.
+If joy is the atmosphere of heaven, then the environment that we reproduce here needs to reflect that.
+If we want to mirror the culture of the Kingdom then the fruit of joy—gratitude, rejoicing, celebration—is all part of the deal.

-Return to joy all ye negative persons!
+Elton Trueblood said, “I don’t trust the theology of any person who doesn’t laugh.”
+A constant spirit of heaviness cannot be trusted.
+So, return to joy all ye negative persons!
 Take off the spirit of heaviness.
 Put on the garment of praise.
-I think I’m going to blow my shofar now…
+I’m so happy I think I’ll blow my shofar now!